koseiohara/AutoCtl/README.md

 - options
   `character(*)` `optional`
   Options of the binary file, such as `'little_endian'` or `'yrev'`.
-  If this argument is provided, no options will be written.
+  If this argument is not provided, no options will be written.
 - xnum
   `integer(4)`
   Number of grids in x-direction.